johnnst/objective-c-style-guide/README.md

 ```
 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

+## Pragma Mark

+`#pragma mark` should always be used to group methods into functional or logical sections.
+Below are the usual `#pragma mark`s.

+`#pragma mark - View Lifecycle`
+viewDidLoad
+viewWillAppear
+didReceiveMemoryWarning

+`#pragma mark - IB Methods` OR `#pragma mark - IB Actions`
+Any method from Interface Builder.

+`#pragma mark - Private Methods`
+Methods accessible only within the implementation file.

+`#pragma mark - Public Methods`
+Methods exposed in the interface files.

+`#pragma mark - Service Methods`
+Methods exposed in the interface files that are meant to provide some sort of a service.

+`#pragma mark - Utilities`
+Methods that provide utilities such as serialization, calculation, formatting, etc.

+`#pragma mark - Handle Notifications`
+Methods that handle notifications from NSNotificationCenter.

+`#pragma mark - Handle Gestures`
+Methods that handle gestures such as tap and swipe.

+When using a delegate or datasource, just copy and paste the actual name into the pragma mark.
+This allows you to `Option + Click` it for the documentation within the pragma mark.

+`#pragma mark - UITableViewDelegate`

+`#pragma mark - UITableViewDataSource`

+`#pragma mark - UIAlertViewDelegate`

+`#pragma mark - UIScrollViewDelegate`

+`#pragma mark - SomeCustomDelegate`

 ## Conditionals